- Join OSM US Slack.

 Wrap-up

 In summary, while it is still a developing field, we couldn't be more excited about the future of Rust on mobile.
 As we've shown in this post, a shared core is not just possible; it's actually pretty straightforward and the developer experience is great thanks to UniFFI.
-We hope the best practices and gotchas we discovered during our journey so far are helpful to others building Rust libraries for mobile.
+We've put what we've learned into a template repo so you can try it too, without spending days figuring out boilerplate.

 Stay tuned for the next post, where we'll dive deeper into build processes and packaging.
 You can follow us on social media, join our Slack or Discord communities, or subscribe to our mailing list (no spam) to get the news first.